deftio/quikdown/README.md

 ### `quikdown.emitStyles()`

-Returns CSS styles for QuikDown HTML output when not using inline styles.
+Returns CSS styles for quikdown HTML output when not using inline styles.

 ```javascript
 const styles = quikdown.emitStyles();